mssola/conventions/cpp.md

 file have to be properly documented.
 Also try not to make large header files that just serve to include groups of large header files.
-In general, it is always preferrable that each class has its own `.h` file, but I do not have any strong feeling about this either, it is just a suggestion.
+In general, it is always preferrable that each class has its own `.h` file, but I do not have any strong feelings about this either, it is just a suggestion.

 All headers should have define guards.
-Define guards should have a proper name but more importantly, they all should have the same name convention.
+Define guards should have a proper name but more importantly, they all should have the same naming convention.
 As a suggestion, I usually do:

 ```cpp